janaSunrise/Hashnode-blogs/ckn2m1v8405cmefs18szi3ush.md

     await fastify.listen(3000)
 };

-start()
+start();
 ```

 This is even simpler.

 ## Extensibility and ecosystem

 Yay!
 Time to discuss fastify ecosystem.
-But before we do that, Here's the thing
+But before we do that, here's an image:

 ![Screenshot from 2021-04-02 14-44-28.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1617357435841/1u7AoX_Gw.png)

-As you see in the diagram, ExpressJS has a single package only with everything cluttered and included which tries to make people to use it because it has everything bundled together.
+As seen in the image, Express has a single package with everything cluttered and included, which tries to make people to use it because it has everything bundled together.

 But that's not the case with fastify.
 They have a ecosystem, and make separate packages for each thing, keeping each thing lightweight, and transparent.
 You realize what's being used, what's needed and other stuff.
 They have "Plugins" to do things which you want to do, but isn't unfortunately available in root package, Hence this way everything's organized, and clean.
 Even if you can't find plugin for your job, It's damn easy to make one, trust me.